 Underwater borrowers have been offered various bail-out programs since the mortgage and market meltdown.
 Most of those programs failed to make a significant impact as they addressed variable high interest rates and not negative equity.
 Most financially strapped homeowners won’t pour money into a home where they owe significantly more than it is worth – even if they can refinance.

 To help keep the American dream alive and allow struggling homeowners to stay in their homes various schemes have been devised and put forth.
 Mortgage balance write-downs is one.
+Also special cases when a divorced spouse can get alimony to help her until she can pay her debts.

 Mortgage balance writedowns do occur all the time in the form of short-sales.
 In those cases the homeowner do lose the home though.